 In addition to that, it was obvious that health plans are honing in on individual member needs and providing personalized services to meet those needs and health goals, whatever they may be for the member.
 Technology is a main enabler of this change, from rideshares to doctor appointments, wearable device data analysis, telehealth coaching, and “connected exercisers” streaming running or cycling sessions from around the world.

 The Role of Transformative Technology

 Based on what I saw at AHIP, advancements in technology are the inspiration to drive change for health plans.
-Several sessions discussed the importance of technology, such as artificial intelligence (AI), robotic process automation (RPA), and dynamic case management.
+Several sessions discussed the importance of technology, such as artificial intelligence (AI), robotic process automation (RPA), and dynamic case management software.
 These capabilities contribute to better personalization and greater service for members, while simultaneously streamlining and benefiting internal operations for payers.
 A payer’s ability to incorporate these technologies will be fundamental in attracting and retaining members with impeccable service.

 Recently, I sat down to discuss just that on “AppianLIVE Expert Cut,” with my colleague Kamna Talwar.
-See what an important role technology already is playing in healthcare innovation, and learn how a platform approach can give health plans the speed and power needed to overcome industry challenges and differentiate themselves in the market.
+See what an important role technology already is playing in healthcare innovation and learn how a low-code platform approach can give health plans the speed and power needed to overcome industry challenges and differentiate themselves in the market.

 What is Healthcare 3.0?